microsoft/vscode-azurefunctions/README.md

     sudo apt-get install azure-functions-core-tools
     ```

-See [here](https://aka.ms/AA6i3ev) for more information on Azure Functions v3 preview and [here](https://github.com/Azure/azure-functions-core-tools/blob/master/README.md) for more installation options and the latest instructions.
+See [here](https://aka.ms/Dqur4e) for more installation options and the latest instructions.

 ## Language-Specific Prerequisites